Full Name: Micheal Morgan Donehey

 “At college, I experienced a lot of frustration because things weren’t working out the way they were supposed to with my acting,” recalls Donehey.
 After constantly taking second place at auditions, he met fellow musicians Brian Homan and Jason Jamison, who he admired because “they sang about just wanting to be with Jesus.”
 Soon after, Fraggle Rock was formed, and later changed to Tenth Avenue North.
 (For more on the history of Tenth Avenue North, read our Band History page)

-Mike currently lives in Nashville, TN with his wife, Kelly, and daughters, Eisley and Nora.
+Mike currently lives in Nashville, TN with his wife, Kelly, and daughters, Eisley, Nora and June.

 Learn more about Mike: